jpic/jpic.squid/README.md

 Setup Squid, currently for aggressive caching by default.

-This role is an optionnal dependency for jpic.vagrant role.
+This role is an optional dependency for jpic.vagrant role.

+It only works on Arch Linux.

 License
 -------